 It is best to douche before bed, so the ingredients can continue working overnight to support the integrity of the reproductive organs.

 Pau d’ arco (Tabebuia Impetiginosa) – Another immune stimulator with anti-viral and anti-fungal properties.
-Pau d’ arco also has anti-cancer claims and is also found by the names taheebo and lapacho.
+Pau d’ arco has anti-cancer claims and is also found by the names taheebo and lapacho.
 Use 2tsp of the bark in 3 cups of water.
 Boil and simmer for 20 minutes.
 Strain and cool before using.

 The above douches are best used 3x a week for 3 months.